Daniel-CalderonM/SimpleToDo/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 ![Walkthrough](walkthrough.gif)

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

-Describe any challenges encountered while building the app.
-I enctounred a challenge trying to use the default android studio emulator.
+I encounterd a challenge trying to use the default android studio emulator.
 I utilized my phone to overcome this challenge.
-Phone used is s8
+Phone used is S8.
 ## License

     Copyright [2017] [Daniel Calderon]